RDycore/RDycore/docs/common/installation.md

 ## Build, Test, and Install RDycore

-After you've configured RDycore, you can build it
+After you've configured RDycore, you can build it:

+1. Change to your build directory (e.g. `cd build`)
-1. From the build directory, type `make -j` to build the library.
+2. Type `make -j` to build the library.
-2. To run tests for the library (and the included drivers), type `make test`.
+3. To run tests for the library (and the included drivers), type `make test`.
-3. To install the model to the location (indicated by your `CMAKE_INSTALL_PREFIX`, if you specified it), type `make install`.
+4. To install the model to the location (indicated by your `CMAKE_INSTALL_PREFIX`, if you specified it), type `make install`.
 By default, products are installed in the `include`, `lib`, `bin`, and `share` subdirectories of this prefix.